StartAutomating/PSMetrics/README.ps.md

 Once we've calculated a metric, it's easy to format that metric any way we'd like.

-PSMetrics includes formatters for ChartJS and PowerShell Universal.
+PSMetrics includes formatters for [ChartJS](https://chartjs.org) and [PowerShell Universal](https://ironmansoftware.com/powershell-universal-dashboard)

 ## Using PSMetrics